 Also consider enlisting the help of a reputable recruiter.
 These professionals have deep networks of job seekers and are often able to identify skilled professionals who would otherwise be unaware of your job opening.

-Here’s the honest truth: Your expectations might be one reason your hiring process has dragged on.
+Your expectations might be one reason your hiring process has dragged on.
 Every employer wants a worker with years of experience, an advanced degree and a long list of relevant industry certifications.
 But it could be that few candidates meet all these qualifications.
 Your ideal candidate may not even exist.

 Also remember that talented people are trainable — and are typically very eager to learn.
 So, keep the door open to promising professionals who may not have all the experience you seek but have the potential to ramp up and advance quickly.

-Don’t hire just anyone
+4. Don’t hire just anyone

-It’s tempting to bring someone — anyone – on board when workloads are piling up, and your employees are unable to absorb even one more task.
+It’s tempting to bring someone — anyone – on board when workloads are piling up and your employees are unable to absorb even one more task.
 But desperation can easily lead to bad (and costly) hiring decisions.

 Consider bringing on a temporary employee until you find the right person for the job.
 You might even find that the professional you engage in the interim is really the full-time hire you’ve been searching for all along.
-One-third of executives we surveyed said having a candidate work on a temporary basis initially provides the best insight into whether the person will be a good fit with the company culture.

 Lastly, I urge you to start thinking about your future hiring needs now.
 You can’t wait to start the hiring process until there is an immediate need to fill a position.
 Try to build and maintain a talent pipeline that consists of candidates who could be a good fit for positions that open up in the future.
-Continue to collect resumes and keep in touch with job seekers who you liked but did not hire.
+Continue to collect resumes and keep in touch with job seekers you liked but did not hire.
 Being proactive now can help you to shorten your hiring cycle next time around.